MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 We don't provide this information.

-### Is it possible to get a confidence score of a table in a Power app?
+### Is it possible to get a confidence score of a table in an app in Power Apps?

 Currently, we don't provide a confidence score for an entire table; however, we do offer confidence scores for individual cells.